ThisisSohel/Hospital-Management-System-on-C-./README.md

 Technology Used: C++.

 ##Your Role：
-    Project planning,
-    and Implementation maker.
+    Project planning and Implementation maker.
 ##Name of Part：
     Object Oriented Design and Overall Coding Part.